Thank goodness that Emily Post’s Etiquette finally gives the thumbs up for wearing white after Labor Day.

 Labor Day started marking the end of summer when it was declared a federal holiday in 1894.

-Before air conditioning and other modern cooling conveniences, wearing white was merely a way to stay cool in hot summer months.
+Before air conditioning and other modern cooling conveniences, wearing white was merely a way to stay cool in the hot summer months.
 People back then wore heavier, formal clothing year-round.
 A big, long-sleeved dress in a New York City August is not ideal.
 If I had to wear one, you bet it would be white.

 In the early to mid-20th century, most of the high-fashion magazines and socialites were located in New York, where the weather is seasonal, requiring a complete wardrobe change from summer to winter months.
 Here, white was associated with resort wear and worn by those fortunate enough to summer near the beach (translation: the wealthy).
 White transitioned out around Labor Day as darker colors rotated back into cold-weather wardrobes.